 was even worse.
 IBM's solution was to call everything a figure, even if it's really a table, flowchart, plate, or whatever, and to number them sequentially.
 And it's a heckuva lot easier to implement, especially if you're stuck using Word.

 The only evidence I have left are several entries in the book entitled IBM Information Development Guideline: Style.
-In that book there are several areas where it's mentioned, but this one stands out (I've shortened it a bit for brevity):
+In that book there are several areas where it's mentioned, but this one stands out on figures (I've shortened it a bit for brevity):

 In IBM manuals, no distinction is made among different kinds of illustrations.
 All are called figures, including drawings, tables, plates. . . .
 All are . . . numbered consecutively within a chapter.